 If training doesn’t end with mastery, it is futile.

 You can't get employees to the mastery level by just exposing them to what they should do.

 They have to have enough time to use it to build their confidence, to see different results from their previous behavior, and to develop enough synapses to overtake the bad habits they had prior.

+Bad Customer Service doesn't have to be the norm in retail.
 If you're truly looking for how to deliver the best customer service in retail, know it takes more than lip service to just value every shopper.